Mtepihasti5/myvps/README.md

 - Email: tepihtepih54321@gmail.com

 ## License
-MIT — feel free to use and adapt; please retain attribution.
+MIT — feel free to use and adapt; please retain attribution and put me in credits.